Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    identified for which two different media
    ingest profiles will be detailed.

-   In a first workflow for profile 1,
+   In a first workflow for CMAF ingest,
    CMAF ingest, encoded media is ingested
    downstream for further processing of the media in the media processing entity.